-From a national callout five composers have been chosen from a very competitive field featuring a wide range of different artists at differing points of their music career looking to further their practice as composers.
-From this pool of applicants, this year’s selected composer mentees are Aviva Endean (VIC), Hilary Kleinig (SA), Bree van Reyk (NSW), Kate Milligan (WA), and Frankie Dyson Reilly (QLD).
+In 2020 from a national callout five composers were chosen from a competitive field featuring a wide range of different artists at differing points of their music career looking to further their practice as composers.
+From this pool of applicants, this year’s selected composer mentees are Aviva Endean, Hilary Kleinig, Bree van Reyk, Kate Milligan, and Frankie Dyson Reilly.

 Government Project Funding

 Clockwise from left: Aviva Endean (VIC), Hilary Kleinig (SA), Bree van Reyk (NSW), Kate Milligan (WA), Frankie Dyson Reilly (QLD)

 Aviva Endean (VIC) | Aviva Endean is a clarinet player, improviser, composer and performance-maker from Melbourne.
 She regularly works across a range of contexts including experimental and improvised music, new chamber music, creating theatre works which are designed to be listened to, and working on cross-disciplinary collaborations.
 Her work seeks to foster a deep engagement with (and care for) sound and music, with the hope that attentive listening can connect people with each other and their environment.

 Aviva’s debut solo release ‘cinder : ember : ashes’ featuring improvisations and original compositions was released on Norwegian label SOFA in 2018 to critical acclaim, with reviews speaking to Aviva’s innovation and virtuosity, and describing the work as ‘captivating, sophisticated, stunning, miraculous’ & ‘trance-inducing’.